 The main point of conversions is that they can be used for rewriting cterms.
-To do this you can use the function Conv.rewr_conv, which expects a meta-equation as an argument.
-Suppose we want to rewrite a cterm according to the meta-equation:
+One example is the function rewr_conv, which expects a meta-equation as an argument.
+Suppose the following meta-equation.

 lemma true_conj1: "True \wedge P \equiv P" by simp